bhumikanilesh/Learning-Module-on-space/README.md

    - Introduce additional modules focusing on various space-related topics to enhance study opportunities.

 3. **Zodiac Sign Teller**
-   - Add historical information about astrology and constellation, also how it connects with space.
+   - Add historical information about astrology and constellation, also how it connects with.

 4. **Black Hole Growth Game**
-   - Provide deeper insights into black hole formation, including scientific theories, equations, and detailed visualizations of their development.
+   - Provide deeper insights into black hole formation, including scientific theories, equations, and detailed visualizations of their deve